dalong0514/readnotes/20200106计算原文/2020112Clean-Architecture/2020112Clean-Architecture3501.md

 DLU/DRU stood for「Display Local Unit」and「Display Remote Unit.」The DLU was a computer board that plugged into the SAC computer chassis and pretended to be a terminal manager board.
 Instead of controlling the serial bus for local terminals, however, it took the character stream and multiplexed it over a single 9600-bps conditioned modem link.

-The DRU was a box placed at the customer’s remote location.
+The DRU was a box placed at the customer's remote location.
 It connected to the other end of the 9600-bps link, and had the hardware to control the terminals on our proprietary serial bus.
 It demultiplexed the characters received from the 9600-bps link and sent them to the appropriate local terminals.

-Strange, isn’t it?
+Strange, isn't it?
 We had to engineer a solution that nowadays is so ubiquitous we never even think about it.
 But back then …

 We even had to invent our own communications protocol because, in those days, standard communications protocols were not open source shareware.
 Indeed, this was long before we had any kind of Internet connection.